 To add a label to a connection select

-Regardless of layout selection you can determine the curvature of a connection by grabbing the handle in the middle and dragging it.
-To straighten the connection double tap the waypoint.
+Regardless of layout selection you can determine the curvature of a connection by grabbing the waypoint knob in the middle and dragging it.
+To straighten the connection double double tap the waypoint.